stefkn/personal-site/src/content/posts/lessons-from-flask-in-production.md

     ...
 ```

-_Please no, please stop, it hurts my soul._ If you need to store data like this, use a JSON file, a database, or a config file.
-Anything but in a template. _Anything!_
+_Please no, stop, it hurts!_ If you need to store data like this, use a JSON file, a database, or a config file.
+Anything but in a template. _Anything!_ I'd take a `.txt` file over this.

 ### i18n headaches